"*" indicates required fields

 ii. obtain data for both regulatory reporting and for national and sectoral risk assessment purposes;

 iii. determine if firms and sole practitioners need any extra assistance in meeting their AML compliance obligations; and

 iv. improve and direct our guidance and outreach to firms and sole practitioners.

-All registered firms must complete and submit their AML Return on or before 31 March 2021.
+Please complete and submit this AML Return on or before Tuesday 17 May 2022.